 - CON: Limited public transport

-Aside from the MyCiTi bus system, there aren't many other viable options for public transport in the city.
+Aside from the MyCiTi bus system, there aren't many other viable public transport options in the city.
 In addition, the current routes followed by the MyCiTi buses are limited to certain areas only.
 Fortunately, Cape Town is quite compact and walkable, and taxis or ride-hailing services aren't generally expensive thanks to short distances.

 - CON: Minibus taxis